Willr-hawkins/coiling-clay1/README.md

 [Card zoom hover effect in Bootstrap 5](https://www.youtube.com/watch?v=KAHjf1Xj0SU)

 ## Acknowledgement
-I would like to express my gratitude to Spencer Barriball for guiding me during this project and offering me support to overcome challenges I faced during completing this project.
+I would like to express my gratitude to Spencer Barriball for guiding me during this project and offering me endless support to overcome challenges I endured.